libopencm3/libopencm3/tests/gadget-zero/README.md

 ## Running the tests
 Below is an example of running the full suite of tests from the command line.
-The argument specifies the serial number to look for in the usb gadget.
+The argument specifies the serial number to look for in the usb gadget, if you have more than one.
+No argument will the tests against all gadget-zero's found.
 ```
-$ python test_gadget0.py stm32f072disco
+$ python test_gadget0.py
 Running tests for DUT:  stm32f072disco
 .........ss................
 ----------------------------------------------------------------------